Saturday Rock Garden Plant Sale at Tagawa Gardens

 You’ll find a remarkable selection of plants, including water-wise, Colorado native, pollinator-friendly, and cold-hardy cactus and succulents.
 Many of these plants are true garden treasures—rarely available at local nurseries.

-Expert Talks & Garden Inspiration
+Magic of Rock Gardens: Expert Talks & Garden Inspiration Flyer

 Below are local growers that will be participating at this amazing sale!

-Dessert Blooms
+Desert Blooms

 Desert Blooms is a family-owned Colorado nursery born from a backyard passion for plants and inspired by resilient, beautiful landscapes.
 They specialize in waterwise perennials and rock garden plants chosen for hardiness, longevity, and natural beauty.
 Desert Blooms’ mission is to help gardeners create low-maintenance, water-smart spaces without sacrificing color or texture—sharing the joy of gardening, one plant at a time.